 Companion seats are reserved for the companions of guests in wheelchairs.
 The general policy is that each guest in a wheelchair may purchase one (1) companion seat.
 Additional companion seats may be purchased in the nearest available seating section based on availability.
 This policy may be adjusted when there is high demand.
 Tickets are sold on a first-come, first-served basis and there is no guarantee that companion tickets will be available.

 Complimentary wheelchair escorts are available at any entry point.
 Upon your arrival to the arena, ask any of our uniformed staff and they will call for an escort.
 You do not need to make arrangements prior to your event.
 They will escort you as close as possible to your seat and will make arrangements to pick you up after the event.
-Please be aware that our escort staff will not remain with you during the event, nor will they allow you to remain in our wheelchair for the duration of the event. or guests who wish to transfer to a seat from their personal wheelchair, we will store your wheelchair at our Guest Services.
+Please be aware that our escort staff will not remain with you during the event, nor will they allow you to remain in our wheelchair for the duration of the event.
+Guest Attendants will assist guests who wish to transfer to a seat from their personal wheelchair with storing of their wheelchair during the show.

 Tickets are available for purchase (unless not permitted by the tour) through the Center Ticket Office, TDD 614-292-6374 or Ticketmaster.
 Please indicate the need for visually-impaired or hearing-impaired seating to the ticket seller.